Joseph E. Seagram: Early life

 Joseph Seagram was born April 15, 1841, at Fisher's Mills, near Hespeler, now part of Cambridge, Ontario.
 He was the son of Octavius Augustus Seagram and Amelia Stiles, who emigrated to Canada from Wiltshire, England in 1837.
-His parents died when he was a child leaving him and his brother Edward Frowde to be raised by clergy.
-For several years, Joseph lived at William Tassie's boarding school (now Galt Collegiate Institute and Vocational School) in the city of Galt (also now part of Cambridge).
-He went on to study for a year at Bryant & Stratton College business college in Buffalo, New York.
+His parents died when he was a child, leaving him and his brother, Edward Frowde, to be raised by clergy.
+For several years, Joseph lived at William Tassie's boarding school (now Galt Collegiate Institute and Vocational School) in the city of Galt (now also a part of Cambridge).
+He went on to study for a year at Bryant & Stratton College in Buffalo, New York.

 Career

 After returning from school in Buffalo, Seagram worked for a time as a bookkeeper at an axe-handle factory in Galt, Ontario.
-He left the position after getting into a fistfight with another employee, going on to work as a bookkeeper at a mill in Galt and managing a mill in Stratford.
+He left the position after getting into a fistfight with a senior bookkeeper, going on to work as a bookkeeper at a mill in Galt and managing a mill in Stratford.

 Later, offered the opportunity to manage a flour mill (Granite Mills) in Waterloo, Ontario, he learned about the distilling process at Waterloo Distillery, a small aside to the George Randall Company's flour business, using extra grain stocks to make alcoholic beverages.
-In 1869, five years after joining the company, Joseph Seagram bought out one of the firm's three partners (George Randall) to become Seagram and Roos, then in 1883 became the one hundred percent owner (buying out William Hespeler and William Roos) and renamed it Seagram.
-Making whisky became the most important part of the business and Seagram built it into one of the country's most successful of its kind.
-His 1907 creation, Seagram's VO whisky, became the largest selling Canadian whisky in the world.
+In 1869, five years after joining the company, Joseph Seagram bought out one of the firm's three partners (George Randall) to become Seagram and Roos, then in 1883, became the one hundred percent owner (buying out William Hespeler and William Roos) and renamed it Seagram.
+Making whisky became the most important part of the business, Seagram built it into one of the country's most successful of its kind.
+His 1907 creation, Seagram's VO whisky, became the best selling Canadian whisky in the world.
 The VO blend, which stood for "very own," was created to celebrate the marriage of Seagram's son Thomas.

-Seagram was a benefactor to the City of Waterloo.
+Seagram was a benefactor to the city of Waterloo.
 Among his donations to the community was a 13 acre parcel of land occupied today by the Grand River Hospital.
 Formally known as the Greenbush, the plot was bordered by Green Street, Park Street, Mount Hope Street and King Street in what was then Berlin.
 The gift specified that the property was to be used solely for hospital services and open to everyone regardless of race, colour or creed.

 Seagram was the director of the Economical Mutual Insurance Company for several years.
-He was also known for his philanthropic activities including the donation of 13 acres of land for the construction of the Kitchener-Waterloo Hospital, a gift that was dependent on the facility being "open to everyone regardless of race color or creed."
-In 1957 the Seagram distillery donated $250,000 to construct Seagram Stadium at the University of Waterloo.
+He was also known for his philanthropic activities including the donation of 13 acres of land for the construction of the Kitchener-Waterloo Hospital, a gift that was dependent on the facility being "open to everyone regardless of race, color, or creed."
+In 1957, the Seagram distillery donated $250,000 to construct Seagram Stadium at the University of Waterloo.